fractaledmind/alfred_zotquery/README.md

 As above, the `zot:c` search functions just like the simple `zot` search.

+Tip: Both the Tag and Collection searches save the chosen tag or collection to a cached file which the next step reads and searches within.
+If you use either tags or collections to organize your writing projects, you can search for that tag or collection once, and then simply jump straight to the `zot:tag` or `zot:c` search to continue searching within that tag or collection.

 - - -
 Once you select an item, there are 3 options: